Jypear/tocketry/docs/handbooks/logging.rst

 Task Logging
 ============

-Rocketry's logging system is based on
+Tocketry's logging system is based on
 `logging library (standard library) <https://docs.python.org/3/library/logging.html>`_ and on `Red Bird <https://red-bird.readthedocs.io/>`_.
-Rocketry uses Logging's logging mechanisms and extend them with Red Bird in order to read from the logs.
+Tocketry uses Logging's logging mechanisms and extend them with Red Bird in order to read from the logs.

 Mechanism
 ---------

-There is a logger called ``rocketry.task`` which is used to log the tasks' actions.
+There is a logger called ``tocketry.task`` which is used to log the tasks' actions.
 This logger should have one repo handler (``redbird.logging.RepoHandler``) which logs the task actions to a repository that